SofiaIT/PracticalMachineLearning/README.md

 PracticalMachineLearning
 ========================

-Assignment for the class of Practical Machine Learning (Prof. Jeff Leek) by JHU on Coursera.
+Course Project for the class of Practical Machine Learning (Prof. Jeff Leek) by JHU on Coursera.